Michael Geller / JDC

 Among other things, JDC summer programs offer toddlers, teenagers, and their families Jewish educational experiences combined with art, drama, English language studies, computers, sports, dancing and music.
 Children from the full spectrum of Jewish affiliation, from large cities and remote villages, experience a renewed commitment to their Jewish heritage.

-Among retreats in the former Soviet Union, JDC’s partnership with the International Fellowship of Christians and Jews, led by Rabbi Yechiel Eckstein, ensures that children, youth, and families at risk or those who are economically disadvantaged receive a summer camp experience.
+Among retreats in the former Soviet Union, JDC’s partnership with the International Fellowship of Christians and Jews, led by Rabbi Yechiel Eckstein, ensures that children, youth, and families at risk or those who are economically disadvantaged receive a Jewish summer experience.
 The IFCJ–JDC Partnership for Children in the FSU is responsible for year-round welfare and relief programs for more than 30,000 Jewish children at risk in the region.

 The American Jewish Joint Distribution Committee (JDC) is the world’s leading Jewish humanitarian assistance organization.
 JDC works in more than 70 countries and in Israel to alleviate hunger and hardship, rescue Jews in danger, create lasting connections to Jewish life, and provide immediate relief and long-term development support for victims of natural and man-made disasters.